Action Plan Based on the Law for Measures to Support the Development of the Next Generation

 (2) We will create diverse working conditions that will encourage employees to reassess their working styles.

-Action plan based on the Act on Promotion of Women's Participation and Advancement in the Workplace
+Action Plan Based on the Act on Promotion of Women's Participation and Advancement in the Workplace

 In order to create an employment environment in which all employees, both male and female, can thrive, we have formulated the following action plan.